Vyral/willie-miranda-recruiting/_posts/2021-09-30-why-being-on-time-is-so-important.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /09-24-miranda-youtube.jpg
-youtube_code: 5lTaAiiPRSQ
+youtube_code: 50CI6k5Q_0Y
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

 Everyone knows it’s important to be on time, but it’s probably even more important than you think.
-Today, I’ll share why being on time is crucial to your success.
+Today I’ll share why being on time is crucial to your success.

 Like most agents, I’ve always known that being on time is a good idea.
 However, I really began to focus on the idea when I read Dan Kennedy’s “No B.S.
 Time Management for Entrepreneurs.”
 It’s a great read, and in one of the early chapters, he talks about **the link between punctuality and integrity**.
 If you show up late to a meeting and you don’t even have the courtesy to call the person and let them know, how can they trust you to hold up your end of a deal?